 |Required courses||10 s.h.|

-* Advanced Biostatistics Sequence Substitution: A student with sufficient mathematical background can substitute: Biostatistics Methods I, Biostatistics Methods II, and Biostatistics Methods in Categorical Data (11 s.h.) in place of Introduction to Biostatistics, Design & Analysis of Biomedical Studies, and Applied Categorical Data Analysis (9 s.h.).
+* Advanced Biostatistics Sequence Substitution: A student with sufficient mathematical background can substitute: Biostatistics Methods I, Biostatistics Methods II, and Biostatistics Methods in Categorical Data (11 s.h.) in place of Introduction to Biostatistics, Regression Modeling and ANOVA in the Health Sciences, and Applied Categorical Data Analysis (9 s.h.).
 This advanced sequence has the additional prerequisites of undergraduate multivariable calculus and linear algebra.
 The advanced sequence requires 2 s.h. fewer elective credits.